USANA is a popular wellness direct sales company founded in 1992.

 USANA operates all over the world, and Associates can be found in North America, Europe & UK, Asia, Australia/New Zealand, and Central & South America.

-The USANA opportunity offers a low-risk entry and a binary compensation plan with approximately $1 million in payouts every quarter.
+The USANA opportunity offers a low-risk entry and a binary compensation plan (see: LR, WGN, or Yoli) with approximately $1 million in payouts every quarter.
 To join, you must purchase the Business Development System ($30).

 Associates can choose to open 1 or 3 Business Centers (shops) through which they will sell products.
 Retail profits can be earned at 10% above wholesale price.
 That is sort of a slim margin, by the way.
-Associates may use the Party Plan, sell one-on-one, or sell products through a website.
+Associates may use the Party Plan, sell one-on-one, or make money online selling products through a website.

 Commissions depend on your level of sales on your weaker leg, at a rate of 20% commission points, which are converted into cash.
 Leftover sales from your stronger leg may be rolled over to the following week.